crazyoptimist/crazyoptimist-github-io/content/about.md

 date: 2020-09-19T20:42:31-05:00
 ---
 ### Bio

 &nbsp;&nbsp;I am a software engineer.
 My passion lies in hands-on software design and implementation.
 I seek to build software applications that both delights end users as well as the technical team that is to develop and operate the software.
 I strongly believe that software quality is key to delivering such delight, so I like to make sure that this is a key consideration in everything I do.
 I am a strong advocate for well tested code, continuous integration, continuous deployment, and team building.
 Happy to lead, happy to follow whatever it takes to get us there.

-### Technical Skills
+### Hard Skills

-- Node.js, Go, Ruby, Python
+- Designing and building REST, microservice, event driven and serverless systems
-- Git, Docker, Terraform, K8S, AWS, GCP
+- Data modeling and aggregation with SQL and NoSQL databases
-- PostgreSQL, MongoDB, Snowflake
+- Infrastructure as Code with Terraform and AWS
-- GHA, CircleCI, Gitlab, Jenkins
+- TDD in Javascript/Typescript, Python, Go, Rust(currently learning)
-- NestJS, gRPC
+- Stong understanding of blockchain, EVM, Solidity
-- React, Angular
+- Containerization and orchestration with Docker, Podman, ECS, Kubernetes
-- Vim, Neovim
+- CI/CD with Github Actions, CircleCI, GitlabCI, Bitbucket and Jenkins

 ### PGP